ryanxshah/self-driving-car/README.md

 In this project, I trained a virtual car to drive around various tracks.
 I created three different models: A transformer planner, based on the Perceiver architecture, a convolutional neural network planner, and a multilayer perceptron planner.

-* Designed a transformer planner based on the Perceiver architecture to train a virtual car to drive around various tracks.
+* Designed a transformer planner based on the Perceiver architecture to train a virtual car to drive around various tracks by predicting waypoints based on lane boundaries..
 Also designed a convolutional neural network planner and a multilayer perceptron planner to compare performance.
-* Developed a road detection system by combining a depth estimation algorithm with an implementation of semantic segmentation.
+* Developed a system for road detection using semantic segmentation and depth estimation to construct the 3D structure of roads to enhance navigation accuracy.
-* Implemented a custom training pipeline using PyTorch and fine-tuned hyperparameters to improve model accuracy and training efficiency.
+* Implemented a custom training pipeline using PyTorch and fine-tuned hyperparameters to improve model accuracy and training eﬃciency.
 * Achieved 90% track coverage and 100% track completion rate with the most optimal model.